manicdigger/CitoProtobuf/README.markdown

 * When targetting C, it leaks memory because "delete" is not used.
 * Messages can't be nested.
-* ProtoPlatform.StringToBytes in ProtocolParser.cs only supports C# and Java.
+* ProtoPlatform.StringToBytes and ProtoPlatform.BytesToString in ProtocolParser.cs only support C# and Java.
 Need to add more languages.

 # Licence, Apache License version 2.0